sabahallah/frontend-zone/css-and-design/css-outline.md

 ### Others:
+* In modern CSS, many times Flexbox used in conjunction with Grid Layout Module.
+Overall layout can be done by the grid and smaller details can be handled with flexbox.
 * If you use `margin-right: auto;` with flexbox container, flexbox item will occupy only the space that it needs and all remaining space will be margin right
 	```css
 	.overview {